gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. py:function:: Image()

-    | Returns an empty image object, with each pixel of brightness 0.
+    | Returns an image object, with each pixel of brightness 0.
     | **Image()** is equivalent to:
     | Image(
         '00000:'